brookhong/brookhong.github.io/_posts/2016-10-09-debug-chrome-with-gdb.md

         (gdb) set follow-fork-mode child

-1. click the new-tab button in title bar of Chrome, breakpoint will be hit.
+1. click the new-tab button in title bar of Chromium, breakpoint will be hit.

         [New process 1030]
         [Thread debugging using libthread_db enabled]